• Skip to primary navigation

 Ingredients

-• 1 tsp dulse flakes, optional (see note 6)
+• 1 teaspoon dulse flakes, optional (see note 6)

 Instructions

-2. Add other veg: Cut up the rest of the elements of your salad and add to the bowl.
+2. Chop the rest of the veggies and fruit for your vegan ceviche and add to the bowl.
 If you are adding avocado, I do recommend adding it right before serving.

-4. Note about cilantro: Add chopped cilantro if you’d like.
+3. Add chopped cilantro if you’d like.
 You can also just put it in a separate bowl and let everyone serve themselves, so if someone’s not a cilantro lover they can still eat the dish.
+Or use parsley which is what I usually do.
+Then I add cilantro to my bowl.

 Notes